From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Results

 \paragraph{RMSPropSGLD and AdamSGLD are better at preserving order.}

-In many applications of LLC estimation, observing relative changes (e.g. over training) in the LLC is more important than determining absolute values \citep{chen2023TMS,hoogland2025ICL,wang2024DifferentiationSpecialization}.
-In these cases, the order of a sampler's estimates should reflect the order of the true LLCs.
+In many applications of LLC estimation, observing relative changes (e.g. over training) in the LLC is more important than determining absolute values \citep{chen2023TMS,hooglandDevelopmentalLandscapeInContext2024,wangDifferentiationSpecializationAttention2024}.
+In such cases, the order of a sampler's estimates should reflect the order of the true LLCs.
 We compute the \emph{order preservation rate} of each sampler, which we define as the proportion of all pairs of estimates for which the order of the true LLCs matches the estimates.
-We plot this quantity versus the step size in \cref{fig:order-preservation-rate} in \cref{sec:additional-results-appendix}.
-Again, RMSPropSGLD and AdamSGLD achieve superior performance to the other samplers with a higher order preservation rate across a wider range of step sizes.
+Again, RMSPropSGLD and AdamSGLD achieve superior performance to the other samplers with a higher order preservation rate across a wider range of step sizes; see \cref{fig:order-preservation-rate} in \cref{sec:deep-linear-network-appendix-additional-results}.

 \paragraph{RMSPropSGLD step size is easier to tune.}

 Above a certain step size RMSPropSGLD experiences rapid performance degradation, with LLC estimates which are orders of magnitude larger than the maximum theoretical value of $d/2$ and large spikes in the loss trace of the sampler.
 In contrast, AdamSGLD experiences a more gradual performance degradation and its loss traces do not obviously suggest the step size is set to high.
 We see this catastrophic drop-off in performance as an \emph{advantage} of RMSPropSGLD, as it provides a clear signal that hyperparameters are incorrectly tuned in the absence of ground-truth LLC values.
 This clear signal is not present for AdamSGLD.